 - Samples per pixel

 The number of ray-tracing samples computed per pixel of the output image (default value: 2).
-Larger values can help reducing aliasing artifacts and will yield better results if the depth of field option has been enabled.
+Larger values can help reduce aliasing artifacts and will yield better results if the depth of field option has been enabled.

 - Ray recursion depth